 Swung my arms like a dove feverishly fleeing a snake,

-So famous, in fact, did Shulgi become for his run that he became a popular figure featured in erotic poetry throughout Mesopotamia not long afterwards and was noted for his virility and stamina as the lover the goddess Inanna.
+So famous, in fact, did Shulgi become for his run that he became a popular figure featured in erotic poetry throughout Mesopotamia not long afterwards and was noted for his virility and stamina as the lover of the goddess Inanna.
 Regarding the famous run, Kriwaczek writes:

 Could he really have done it?
 An earlier generation of Assyriologists thought the achievement impossible, dismissing it as fiction.
 More recent consideration, however, suggests otherwise.
 An article in the Journal of Sport History quotes two relevant records: `During the first forty-eight hours of the 1985 Sydney to Melbourne footrace, Greek ultra-marthoner Yannis Kouros completed 287 miles.
 This impressive distance was accomplished without pausing for sleep.'
 In the 1970's a British athlete running on a track completed 100 miles in a time of eleven hours and thirty-one minutes.
 There is no reason to believe that the Sumerians were any less athletically able.
 Theirs was, after all, a far more physical world than is ours: speed, strength, and stamina would have been much more important to them that they are to us.
 (157)

 Shulgi's run spread his fame across the land, as he had hoped it would, and distinguished his reign dramatically from his father's.
-While Ur-Nammu had presented himself to his people as a father-figure guiding his people, Shulgi claimed the status of a god.
+While Ur-Nammu had presented himself to his people as a father-figure and guide, Shulgi claimed the status of a god.
 He made his run in the seventh year of his reign and, from then on, was able to do as he pleased.
 It was customary in Mesopotamia to name years after great feats accomplished by the king, usually military victories, and the year of Shulgi's run was thereafter known as 'The Year When the King Made the Round Trip Between Ur and Nippur in One Day'.
 The story of his run was inscribed shortly after the event, and scribes were sent throughout the kingdom to recite it in temples and present him to the people as an even greater king than his father had been.

 Later Reign & Controversy